Everything You Need to Know About Customer Reviews

 It may be difficult to not take customer reviews personally, especially if you’re a small business.
 Small businesses rely on positive word of mouth, and a negative review can significantly impact business.
 Customer reviews affect the public’s perception of your brand, which is incredibly personal for business owners.
 Click here for more tips on social media best practices.

 Despite the personal nature of customer reviews, keep an open mind when viewing the latest feedback of your business.
 Use the information found in customer reviews to improve your processes and make the customer experience better.
-While bad reviews may seem terrible in the moment, over time they may be valuable learning experiences for your business.
+While bad reviews may seem terrible at the moment, over time they may be valuable learning experiences for your business.